 Scalloped edges refer to waved designs that can be placed on the edge of items.
 The design can be semi-circular or slightly angular.

-Step one: Tools
+Step 1 - Tools

 The most important tool in your box is the article to design the scallops.